maitlandmarshall/MIFCore/README.md

 ### Batch Context Filter

-The `BatchContextFilter` is a global [IClientFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html)/[IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html) that allows you to easily identify group a of jobs using an `Id` and a `Started` job parameter.
-When a job is executed with the `BatchContextFilter` hangfire filter active, a new Guid will be created for the `Id` parameter and the current Utc date will be retrieved for the `Started` parameter.
-These values are then stored against the context of the job.
+The `BatchContextFilter` is a global [IClientFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html)/[IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html) that can be added during the startup of your application.
+When a job is executed with the `BatchContextFilter` hangfire filter active, a new Guid will be created for an `Id` batch parameter and the current Utc date will be retrieved for the `Started` batch parameter.
+These values are then stored against the context of the job along with any other custom batch parameters added during job execution.

 For any nested jobs that are queued during the execution of this initial job, the `Id` and `Started` parameters can be accessed by using the [BackgroundJobContext](#backgroundjobcontext):